tianyi21/eie3105/README.md

 <a href="https://www.codecogs.com/eqnedit.php?latex=k_I&space;=&space;\frac{dist(car,&space;ball)}{4000}&space;\times&space;u(500&space;-&space;dist(car,ball))&space;&plus;&space;0.1&space;\times&space;u(dist(car,ball)-&space;500)" target="_blank"><img src="https://latex.codecogs.com/gif.latex?k_I&space;=&space;\frac{dist(car,&space;ball)}{4000}&space;\times&space;u(500&space;-&space;dist(car,ball))&space;&plus;&space;0.1&space;\times&space;u(dist(car,ball)-&space;500)" title="k_I = \frac{dist(car, ball)}{4000} \times u(500 - dist(car,ball)) + 0.1 \times u(dist(car,ball)- 500)" /></a>

-#### Compensation of Error
+#### Compensation of Error/Hitting-Target
 ![alt text](https://github.com/evanliuty/eie3105/blob/master/img/demo4_comp.jpg "Demo 4 Compensation")

-One major difference between Demo 3 and Demo 4 is the location of the balls are not fixed.
-Consequently, using the same strategy to hit the ball cannot guarantee the ball can enter the opposite green region.
-A compensation scheme is designed to reduce this effect.
+One major difference between Demo 3 and Demo 4 is the locations of the balls are not fixed.
+Consequently, using the same strategy to hit the ball cannot guarantee the ball entering the opposite green region.
+A compensation scheme is designed to reduce this effect, or it can be called a hitting-target design (in contrast to hitting-ball).

 First, an offset is defined by the distance the ball enter the green region (~the distance the ball needs to travel to the opposite green region).